-(Sen. Bills No. 12 of 2022) farmers for development; as such, it has been recognized as a critical component of technology transfer markets and increase income for farmers The Vocational Training Bill, 2022 (Sen. Bills No. 3 of 2022) The Bill seeks to provide for establishment of private vocational education and training centres within the counties, some of which are to be owned and operated by private sector.
-Education This will ensure TVET agenda remains robust and is able to spur the economy through production of well-trained youth 1 st Read on 25/07/2023 The National Disaster Risk Management Bill, 2023 (NA Bill No. 24 of 2023) The Bill seeks to establish the National Disaster Risk Management Authority and County Disaster Risk Management Committees; to provide a legal framework for the coordination of disaster risk management activities in both levels of government Security Proactive disaster risk management measures could ultimately benefit businesses by reducing vulnerability to disasters and ensuring greater continuity of operations in the face of unforeseen challenges and ultimately contribute to the long-term resilience of the private sector in Kenya Passed; Forwarded to the Senate for consideration on 20/06/2024 The Cooperatives Bill, 2024 (NA Bill No. 7 of 2024) The Bill aims to amend the Cooperative Societies Act, No. 12 of 1997 to align it with the Constitution of Kenya, 2010 Trade and Industry It will ensure that the legal framework governing cooperatives reflects the current constitutional provisions and promotes effective governance and development of cooperative societies; This will create a conducive environment for co-operatives to conduct their businesses and contribute to the economy and the social fabric by strengthening the capacity and skills of cooperative members and leaders, and offer innovation and competitiveness in the sector.
-Passed; to be forwarded to the Senate for consideration
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS The Vocational Training Bill, 2022 (Sen. Bills No. 3 of 2022) The Bill seeks to provide for establishment of private vocational education and training centres within the counties, some of which are to be owned and operated by private sector.
+Education This will ensure TVET agenda remains robust and is able to spur the economy through production of well- trained youth Message received from the Senate on 20/6/2023 The National Disaster Risk Management Bill, 2023 (NA Bill No. 24 of 2023) The Bill seeks to establish the National Disaster Risk Management Authority and County Disaster Risk Management Committees; to provide a legal framework for the coordination of disaster risk management activities in both levels of government Proactive disaster risk management measures could ultimately benefit businesses by reducing vulnerability to disasters and ensuring greater continuity of operations in the face of unforeseen challenges and ultimately contribute to the long-term resilience of the private sector in Kenya Passed; Forwarded to the Senate for consideration on 20/06/2024 Bill at Committee of the Whole Stage in the Senate.